dominickpastore/ruddr/docs/notifiers.rst

 **Configuration options:**

-Note that the configuration options are exactly the same as the timed notifier, since it uses the same exact polling behavior between notifications from systemd-networkd.
+Note that the configuration options are exactly the same as the iface notifier, since it uses the same exact polling behavior between notifications from systemd-networkd.